-Easy Huevos Rancheros recipe, vegetarian Mexican breakfast recipe with black beans on tortillas, served with avocado, salsa on top.
+Huevos Rancheros, vegetarian authentic Mexican breakfast recipe with crispy eggs and black beans on tortillas, served with avocado and salsa on top.

 Time to spice up thing around here!
 I haven’t made an elaborated breakfast dish for quite some time.
 Don’t get me wrong, elaborated meaning something more fancier than a toasted sandwich or an omlette here and there.

 Some of my all time favorite breakfast recipes with eggs if we talk savory breakfast options are Shakshuka with feta recipe or baked eggs with tomatoes.
 It seems that one pan recipes or casserole recipes breakfast dishes are always on top of my preferences.

 Talking about breakfast casserole recipes, this popular Mexican breakfast recipe I am about to share with you is nothing short of perfect comfort food done in just minutes.